S2: Centering Culture, Shifting Power – Indigenous Leadership in Health System Transformation

 Cassie Atchison Broome Regional Aboriginal Medical Service; Australia

-Part Two: Providing High-Quality Remote Care in Rural Alaska: Lessons from a Fully Indigenous-Owned System
+Part Three: Providing High-Quality Remote Care in Rural Alaska: Lessons from a Fully Indigenous-Owned System

 Southcentral Foundation (SCF) is an Alaska Native-owned health care system responsible for providing health care and related services to Alaska Native and American Indian people in Alaska’s Cook Inlet region.
 Some of these people (called “customer-owners” at SCF) live in rural areas, and some of these areas are so remote that they can only be reached by air.
 To provide services in these remote areas, SCF uses a combination of telehealth and provider trips to villages, and employs community health aides.
 Many of SCF’s rural clinics include teleradiology and telepharmacy capabilities.
 Also, SCF provides other services such as dental and behavioural services in many of the villages it serves.
 This session will cover the specifics of SCF’s rural health care offerings, how SCF has partnered with rural communities to improve the quality of care offered, and SCF’s successes and lessons learned in providing rural and remote health care.